douglasjunior/react-native-keyboard-manager/.github/ISSUE_TEMPLATE/start-a-new-issue.md

 ---

-- How did you link to the library (manual, rn link, cocoapods)?
+- How did you link to the library (autolinking, manual, rn link, cocoapods)?
 - What version of React Native?
 - What version of the library?
 - iOS version?